Capitalized Cost

 Costs that enhance the value or extend the useful life of an asset are typically capitalized.
 These are considered improvements.
 Conversely, costs that merely sustain the asset or return it to its initial state are typically considered as expenses.

 These are considered maintenance.
-For instance, if a business invests in enhancing a device, boosting its efficiency, such expenditure would be added to the asset's value.
+For instance, if a business invests in enhancing a device to boost its efficiency, such expenditure would increase the asset's value.

 However, if the business incurs costs to mend the device, that expenditure would be treated as an operating cost.